elalgil/Image-Editor/README.md

 * **Handling:** Calculates the new pixel value based on the relative distance to the nearest original pixels, resulting in smoother resizing without blocky artifacts.

 ### 3. Edge Detection
-Implements an edge detection filter (likely Sobel or derivative-based).
+Implements an edge detection filter (using a derivative-based kernel).
 * **Logic:** Uses a specific kernel to calculate the gradient magnitude of the image, highlighting areas of high intensity change (edges).

 ### 4. Rotation